open-mmlab/mmdetection/docs/config.md

 train_cfg = dict(  # Config of training hyperparameters for rpn and rcnn
     rpn=dict(  # Training config of rpn
         assigner=dict(  # Config of assigner
-            type='MaxIoUAssigner',  # Type of assigner, MaxIoUAssigner is used for many common detectors. pos_iou_thr=0.7,  # IoU >= threshold 0.7 will be taken as positive samples neg_iou_thr=0.3,  # IoU < threshold 0.3 will be taken as negative samples min_pos_iou=0.3,  # The minimal IoU threshold to take boxes as positive samples match_low_quality=True,  # Whether to match the boxes under low quality (see API doc for more details). ignore_iof_thr=-1),  # IoF threshold for ignoring bboxes sampler=dict(  # Config of positive/negative sampler
+            type='MaxIoUAssigner',  # Type of assigner, MaxIoUAssigner is used for many common detectors.
+Refer to https://github.com/open-mmlab/mmdetection/blob/master/mmdet/core/bbox/assigners/max_iou_assigner.py#L10 for more details. pos_iou_thr=0.7,  # IoU >= threshold 0.7 will be taken as positive samples neg_iou_thr=0.3,  # IoU < threshold 0.3 will be taken as negative samples min_pos_iou=0.3,  # The minimal IoU threshold to take boxes as positive samples match_low_quality=True,  # Whether to match the boxes under low quality (see API doc for more details). ignore_iof_thr=-1),  # IoF threshold for ignoring bboxes sampler=dict(  # Config of positive/negative sampler
-            type='RandomSampler',  # Type of sampler, PseudoSampler and other samplers are also supported. num=256,  # Number of samples
+            type='RandomSampler',  # Type of sampler, PseudoSampler and other samplers are also supported.
+Refer to https://github.com/open-mmlab/mmdetection/blob/master/mmdet/core/bbox/samplers/random_sampler.py#L8 for implementation details. num=256,  # Number of samples
             pos_fraction=0.5,  # The ratio of positive samples in the total samples. neg_pos_ub=-1,  # The upper bound of negative samples based on the number of positive samples.